alexcbb/Genie-Generative-Interactive-Environments/CONTRIBUTING.md

 ### Test cases:
 To keep the project working as it should, we welcome any testing contribution to make sure that every bricks are working great together.
 If you fall into an error that has not been yet covered by a test, it means that we needs your contribution.

+## Coding style
+The best practice would be to follow Google's guideline : https://google.github.io/styleguide/pyguide.html